rjenkin/certificates-demo/docs/chain-of-trust.md

 ### Certificate script

-Update the config files and `create.sh` script to reconstructs the three-tier certificate hierarchy we examined.
+Update the config files and `create.sh` script to reconstruct the three-tier certificate hierarchy we examined.
 Your goal is to match the original certificates as closely as possible, focusing on matching the subject names, extensions, validity periods, and other metadata.
 You might not be able to match the signature and keys (public key, subject key identifier, and authority key identifier) as we're using different keys.
 While most details can be updated through the config files, you might need to pass different parameters into the commands within the create script.

 When you've completed your certificate chain, verify its validity: